-First Point Minerals Corp. (the "Company") is incorporated under the Business Corporations Act (Alberta) and is involved in the acquisition and exploration of mineral property interests that are considered potential sites of economic mineralization.
-At the date of these consolidated financial statements, the Company has not identified a known body of commercial grade ore on any of its properties and the ability of the Company to recover the costs it has incurred to date on these properties is dependent upon the Company being able to identify a commercial ore body, to finance its exploration and development costs and to resolve any environmental, regulatory, or other constraints which may hinder the successful development of the property.
+FPX Nickel Corp. (formerly First Point Minerals Corp.) (the "Company") is incorporated under the Business Corporations Act (Alberta) and is involved in the acquisition and exploration of mineral property interests that are considered potential sites of economic mineralization.
+On May 25, 2017, the Company's shareholders approved a special resolution to change the Company's name from First Point Minerals Corp. to FPX Nickel Corp.
+The name change became effective on May 30, 2017.
+At the date of these consolidated financial statements, the Company has not identified a known body of commercial grade ore on any of its properties and the ability of the Company to recover the costs it has incurred to date on these properties is dependent upon the Company being able to identify a commercial ore body, to finance its exploration and development costs and to resolve any environmental, regulatory, or other constraints which may hinder the successful development of these properties.

-On November 18, 2015, the Company closed a transaction with Cliffs Natural Resources Inc. ("Cliffs") to purchase Cliffs' 60% ownership of First Point's flagship Decar nickel project, located in central British Columbia, for an acquisition price of US \$4.75 million (CDN \$6.27 million) ("the Transaction").
-Completion of the Transaction has resulted in First Point owning 100% of the Decar project.
-To finance the Transaction, First Point entered into an arm's-length loan agreement with an individual shareholder of First Point ("the Lender"), through which the Lender lent US \$5.0 million (CDN \$6.68 million) to the Company for a five-year period at a 6.5% headline interest rate.
+On November 18, 2015, the Company closed a transaction with Cliffs Natural Resources Inc. ("Cliffs") to purchase Cliffs' 60% ownership of FPX Nickel's flagship Decar nickel project, located in central British Columbia, for an acquisition price of US \$4.75 million (CDN \$6.27 million) ("the Transaction").
+Completion of the Transaction has resulted in FPX Nickel owning 100% of the Decar project.
+To finance the Transaction, FPX Nickel entered into an arm's-length loan agreement with an individual shareholder of FPX Nickel ("the Lender"), through which the Lender lent US \$5.0 million (CDN \$6.68 million) to the Company for a five-year period at a 6.5% headline interest rate.
 Of this, 1.5% will be paid currently, on a semi-annual basis, and the remaining 5% interest will be accrued and paid at the end of the loan term.
 In addition, the Lender received a drawdown fee equal to 4% of the loan amount and received a 1% net smelter return ("NSR") royalty over the Decar project.

 The Company has not generated revenue from operations.
-The Company incurred a net loss of \$443,183 (2016 - net income of \$124,578) during the three months ended March 31, 2017 and as of that date the Company's deficit was \$33,238,103 (December 31, 2016 - \$32,794,920).
-As the Company is in the exploration stage, the recoverability of the costs incurred to date on exploration properties is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of its properties and upon future profitable production or proceeds from the disposition of the properties.
+The Company incurred a net loss of \$764,279 (2017 - \$443,183) during the three months ended March 31, 2018 and as of that date the Company's deficit was \$34,192,861 (December 31, 2017 - \$33,428,582).
+As the Company is in the exploration stage, the recoverability of the costs incurred to date on its exploration properties is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of its properties and upon future profitable production or proceeds from the disposition of the properties.

-While the Company's working capital position at March 31, 2017 was \$533,270 (December 31, 2016 - \$194,697), the Company will periodically have to raise funds to continue operations and, although it has been successful in doing so in the past, there is no assurance it will be able to do so in the future.
-These condensed consolidated interim financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue in existence.
+While the Company's working capital position at March 31, 2018 was \$1,744,385 (December 31, 2017 - \$649,552), the Company will periodically have to raise funds to continue operations and, although it has been successful in doing so in the past, there is no assurance it will be able to do so in the future.
+These consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue in existence.

-These condensed consolidated interim financial statements include the financial statements of the Company and its subsidiaries.
+These consolidated financial statements include the financial statements of the Company and its subsidiaries.
 They are presented in Canadian dollars, which is the functional currency of the Company and its subsidiaries.